hasanmoudud/geocompr/main.md

 This section shows how raster objects work, by creating them *from scratch*, building on section \@ref(an-introduction-to-raster).
 Because of their unique structure, subsetting and other operations on raster datasets work in a different way, as demonstrated in section \@ref(raster-subsetting).

-The following code recreates the raster dataset used in section \@ref(raster-classes), the result of which is illustrated in Figure \@ref(fig:cont-cate-rasters).
+The following code recreates the raster dataset used in section \@ref(raster-classes), the result of which is illustrated in Figure \@ref(fig:cont-raster).
 This demonstrates how the `raster()` function works to create an example raster named `elev` (representing elevations).